Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling

-This paper assumes that the random variables $\p_{ij}$ are discrete and integer valued.
+We assume that the random variables $\p_{ij}$ are discrete and integer valued.
 This can be assumed at the cost of a multiplicative factor of $(1+\eps)$ in the final approximation ratio, for any $\eps>0$ \cite{SSU2016}.
-This analysis will make use of the following facts about first and second moments of discrete random variables; these facts also appear in \cite{SSU2016}. \begin{lemma} Let~$X$ be an integer-valued, nonnegative random variable.
+Our analysis will make use of the following facts about first and second moments of discrete random variables; these facts also appear in \cite{SSU2016}. \begin{lemma} Let~$X$ be an integer-valued, nonnegative random variable.
 Then,

 \end{lemma}

 \begin{definition} Let~$X$ be a nonnegative random variable.
 The \emph{squared coefficient of variation} is defined as the scaled variance of $X$.
 That is,

 where $\Var[X]=\E[X^2]-E[X]^2$. \end{definition}